easwari21/Ex.No.10/README.md

 # Conclusion

-Using advanced prompting techniques such as query decomposition, semantic filtering, tail generation, and answer engineering, high-quality content on stress-related interview questions and AI-based stress management was created.
-This experiment proves that structured prompting significantly improves clarity, coherence, and professionalism in AI-generated content.
+Using advanced prompting techniques such as query decomposition, semantic filtering, tail generation, and answer engineering, high-quality content on stress-related interview questions and AI-based stress management was created.This experiment proves that structured prompting significantly improves clarity, coherence, and professionalism in AI-generated content.